 Take a break.
 Allow yourself a certain amount of time to just step away from the blog, with a commitment to return in a week or two weeks.
 Although I’d encourage you to leave your readers with something to remember you by, it’s more important that you get your mindset right for the long haul.
 Step away if you have to, but step away with a plan.

-Building a Better Blog for 2007 is a month-long series at The Simple Dollar, outlining steps you can take to build a long-term healthy blog that will attract readers.
+Building a Better Blog is a month-long series at The Simple Dollar, outlining steps you can take to build a long-term healthy blog that will attract readers.
 Jump ahead to the next essay, Be Lucky, or back to the previous one, Money Doesn’t Matter.